ULL-MFP-AET/ull-mfp-aet.github.io/tfa/README.md

     ->(org, # Object describing the org
     do {
       People(org).then[
-        ->(people,  # Array of objects with the people in the org print(people)
+        ->(people,  # Result is an array of objects with the people in the org print(people)
           )
       ]